sph-mn/hanyu/readme.md

 # chinese language data and dictionary

 # dictionary
-dictionary that sorts results by word frequency and character count. it is a single file, html/hanyu-dictionary.html, and needs to be served via http for the javascript to run in the browser. also hosted [here](http://sph.mn/other/chinese/hanyu-dictionary.html).
+dictionary that sorts results by word frequency and character count. the application is contained in a single file under compiled/ and also works offline. it is also hosted [here](http://sph.mn/other/chinese/hanyu-dictionary.html).

 # data files
 see under data/
 * frequency-pinyin-translation.csv: words with pinyin and translation sorted by frequency
 * cedict.csv: filtered csv version of cedict with one translation per line
-* character-strokes-composition.csv: characters with stroke count and composition
+* character-strokes-decomposition.csv: characters with stroke count and composition
 * table-of-general-standard-chinese-characters.csv: the official character list including pronunciations
 * characters-by-pinyin.csv
 * words-by-type/: separated by verb, noun, adjective, and so on